James Madison: Early life and education

-James Madison was born on March 16, 1751 (March 5, 1750, Old Style), at the Belle Grove plantation near Port Conway in the Colony of Virginia, to James Madison Sr. and Eleanor Madison.
+James Madison Jr. was born on March 16, 1751 (March 5, 1750, Old Style), at the Belle Grove plantation near Port Conway in the Colony of Virginia, to James Madison Sr. and Eleanor Madison.
 His family had lived in Virginia since the mid-17th century.
 Madison's maternal grandfather, Francis Conway, was a prominent planter and tobacco merchant.
+His paternal great-grandfather, James Taylor, was a member of the House of Burgesses.
 His father was a tobacco planter who grew up on a plantation, then called Mount Pleasant, which he inherited upon reaching adulthood.
 With an estimated 100 slaves and a 5000 acre plantation, Madison's father was among the largest landowners in Virginia's Piedmont.

 In the early 1760s, the Madison family moved into a newly built house that they named Montpelier.
-Madison was the oldest of twelve children, with seven brothers and four sisters, though only six lived to adulthood: brothers Francis, Ambrose, and William, and sisters Nelly, Sarah, and Frances.
+Madison was the oldest of twelve children, with seven brothers and four sisters, though only six siblings lived to adulthood: brothers Francis, Ambrose, and William, and sisters Nelly, Sarah, and Frances.
 Ambrose helped to manage Montpelier for his father and older brother until he died in 1793.

 From ages 11 to 16, Madison studied under Donald Robertson, a tutor for several prominent Southern families.
 Madison learned mathematics, geography, and modern and classical languages, becoming exceptionally proficient in Latin.
 At age 16, Madison returned to Montpelier, where he studied under the Reverend Thomas Martin to prepare for college.
 Unlike most college-bound Virginians of his day, Madison did not attend the College of William and Mary, as the lowland Williamsburg climate—thought to be more likely to harbor infectious disease—might have impacted his health.
 Instead, in 1769, he enrolled at the College of New Jersey (later Princeton University).